sttp/Specification/Sections/BusinessCase.md

 #### Built Upon A Proven Approach

  STTP will enhance the successful design elements of the Gateway Exchange Protocol (GEP) as a foundation and improve upon it.
-GEP currently in production use by Dominion, Entergy, MISO, PeakRC, TVA, FP&L, Southern Company, among others.
+GEP is currently in production use by Dominion, Entergy, MISO, PeakRC, TVA, FP&L, Southern Company, among others.